Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Betting Trends

-- Alabama has compiled a 20-15-0 ATS record so far this year.

-- Crimson Tide games have gone over the point total 16 out of 35 times this season.
+- Alabama has won 20 games against the spread this season, while failing to cover 15 times.

-- Maryland has won 21 games against the spread this season, while failing to cover 11 times.
+- Maryland has won 21 games against the spread this year, while failing to cover 11 times.

-- The Terrapins and their opponents have combined to go over the point total 12 out of 32 times this year.
+- In the Terrapins' 32 chances this year, the combined scoring has gone over the point total 12 times.

 Alabama Futures Odds